Skip to main content

 • Headers: Add custom HTTP headers (e.g., Authorization, Content-Type) when required by the site.

 • ai12z user-agent: Identify as ai12zCopilot/1.0.
 If unchecked, a common browser user-agent is used.
+If the site is behind Cloudflare or similar bot protection, see Whitelisting the ai12z Crawler.

 Advanced settings